Masoud Rabbani1, Sara Motevali Haghighi1, Hamed Farrokhi-Asl2, Neda Manavizadeh3

 3.5.2 Determining the amount of deliverable inventory at tnow to the customer

 To check unfinished inventory for the coming orders, the following constraints (Constraints (14)-(16)) are utilized to check the feasibility of high-priority, medium-priority, and low-priority orders, respectively.
-With respect to the following constraints, the amount of inventory at Figure 18 that can be delivered to the customer is determined [24].
-Figure 19 is the required capacity of resource j for production of order i, while Figure 20 and Figure 21 are the percentage of the resource j capacity that remains unfilled for high-priority and medium priority orders, receiving later than period t, respectively, which are determined by the production experts of the firm.
+With respect to the following constraints, the amount of inventory at that can be delivered to the customer is determined [24]. is the required capacity of resource j for production of order i, while and are the percentage of the resource j capacity that remains unfilled for high-priority and medium priority orders, receiving later than period t, respectively, which are determined by the production experts of the firm.

 Using the above constraints, a rough-cut capacity check is also performed.